News

 Luc Keustermans awarded KWR’s seventh Honorary Fellowship for his contribution to Flemish - Dutch water research

-KWR is honoured to announce that it conferred its prestigious Honorary Fellowship to Luc Keustermans for his long-lasting commitment and drive to lay the foundations for the Flemish-Dutch collaboration in applied water research.
-KWR’s CEO, Prof. Dragan Savić, handed the Honorary Fellow Award to Luc Keustermans on 8 June 2023 during the festival celebrating 40 years of collaborative water research in the Netherlands and Flanders.
+In 2021, KWR proudly awarded the prestigious Honorary Fellowship to Luc Keustermans.
+The honorary title could only be awarded in 2023, because the corona pandemic at the time of the award did not make this possible.
+Keustermans will receive the KWR Honorary Fellowship for his long-term commitment and drive to lay the foundation for Flemish-Dutch collaboration in applied water research.
+Dragan Savic, director of KWR, presented the award to Keustermans on June 8 during the festival in honor of 40 years of joint water research in the Netherlands and Flanders.

 An outstanding contribution to KWR